Magpie (Mutehekau Shipu) Multi-Day Rafting Trip (Canada)

 WHAT IS THE WEATHER LIKE?

 Conditions can vary.
-Expect warm days, cool nights and occasional rain.
+Expect mid-seventies during the days, and cool nights down to 45 degrees.
+We usually get a day of rain on each trip.
 Guides adjust daily plans based on weather and river conditions.

 HOW LARGE ARE THE GROUPS?